creinemann/goestools-with-Fire-Data-Layer/README.md

 FIRMS Fire Information for Resource Management System US / Canada: https://firms.modaps.eosdis.nasa.gov/

 I have a windows task scheduler created to run the batch file in this repository every 12 hours then convert that data to a format that can be processed by goestools.
-I then uploads the latest fire data json file to the pi I use to run goestools.
+It then uploads the latest fire data json file to the pi I use to run goestools.

-Within goestools I have a custom process that reads the imagery, applies geo political boundaries, then applies the fire hotspot data.
+Within goestools I have a custom process that reads the imagery, applies geo-political boundaries, then applies the fire hotspot data.
 Since I do not intend to run the process all the time, I use the command as needed or seasonally.

 Goestools by default utilizes a function that allows the software to apply map data from Natural Earth.
 Originals from https://www.naturalearthdata.com/.
-The files here are medium scale (1:50m).

-However, the files needed to apply geo spatial data from FIRMS is of a different format.
+However, the files needed to apply geo-spatial data from FIRMS is of a different format.
 The geo spatial data available for public download is generated in a points based GIS geometry.
 Whereas goestools processes with a polygon, or multipolygon geometry.